httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   created=1618884475;keyid="test-key-rsa-pss"
 ~~~

-To facilitate signature validation, the `Signature-Input` field value MUST contain the same serialized value used
+To facilitate signature validation, the Signature-Input field value MUST contain the same serialized value used
 in generating the signature base's `@signature-params` value.
+Note that parameter order MUST be preserved.

-The signer MAY include the `Signature-Input` field as a trailer to facilitate signing a message after its content has been processed by the signer.
-However, since intermediaries are allowed to drop trailers as per {{SEMANTICS}}, it is RECOMMENDED that the `Signature-Input` HTTP field be included only as a header to avoid signatures being inadvertently stripped from a message.
+The signer MAY include the Signature-Input field as a trailer to facilitate signing a message after its content has been processed by the signer.
+However, since intermediaries are allowed to drop trailers as per {{SEMANTICS}}, it is RECOMMENDED that the Signature-Input field be included only as a header to avoid signatures being inadvertently stripped from a message.

-Multiple `Signature-Input` fields MAY be included in a single HTTP message.
+Multiple Signature-Input fields MAY be included in a single HTTP message.
 The signature labels MUST be unique across all field values.

-## The 'Signature' HTTP Field {#signature-header}
+## The Signature HTTP Field {#signature-header}

-The `Signature` HTTP field is a Dictionary Structured field {{STRUCTURED-FIELDS}} containing one or more message signatures generated from components within the HTTP message.
-Each member's name is a signature identifier that is present as a member name in the `Signature-Input` Structured field within the HTTP message.
-Each member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.
-Any member in the `Signature` HTTP field that does not have a corresponding member in the HTTP message's `Signature-Input` HTTP field MUST be ignored.
+The Signature field is a Dictionary structured field defined in {{Section 3.2 of STRUCTURED-FIELDS}} containing one or more message signatures generated from components and context of the HTTP message.
+The member's key is an identifier that uniquely identifies the message signature within the context of the HTTP message.
+The member's value is a Byte Sequence containing the signature value for the message signature identified by the member name.

 ~~~ http-message
 NOTE: '\' line wrapping per RFC 8792